Wrongful Termination In Ontario: 29 Questions & Expert Answers

 5. "Can my employer terminate my employment without providing any warnings?"

 Getting terminated without any warnings can feel abrupt, but as mentioned above, employers in Ontario can terminate your employment without cause, which means they can legally dismiss an employee without giving warnings as long as they provide adequate notice, or pay in lieu of notice.
 However, if the termination is for cause due to misconduct or persistent poor performance, it's generally expected that the employer will have provided warnings and an opportunity to improve before proceeding with termination.
-If your employer alleges they have cause to terminate you, it's a good idea to speak with an employment lawyer.
-Employers must meet a high bar to prove just cause, and sometimes cause is alleged where there isn’t any.
+If your employer alleges they have cause to terminate you, pay close attention.
+Employers must meet a high bar to prove just cause, and in our experience, cause is alleged without merit more often than you’d expect.
+A vague reference to “performance issues” or a single incident rarely meets the legal threshold.

 6. "My performance reviews have been great; I don't understand why I'm being terminated?"